 iStock-1040411168.jpg

-My sourdoughs are made with predominantly organic Scottish flours from Mungoswells North Berwick and my pastries with the best French pastry flour from Foricher Moulins and organic pastry flour from Shipton Mill, with butter from The Edinburgh Butter Company.
-My salt comes from Blackthorn Salt over in Ayrshire.
+My sourdoughs are made with predominantly organic Scottish flours from Mungoswells North Berwick and Bere from Orkney; my pastries are made with the best French pastry flour from Foricher Moulins and organic pastry flour from Shipton Mill, with butter from The Edinburgh Butter Company.
+My salt comes from Great Taste Award winning 3 Star Blackthorn Salt over in Ayrshire.
 Everything is handcrafted by me in my home based micro-bakery.
 As for other ingredients, I try to keep it as local and as seasonal as possible.

 At markets each product basket is labelled with a full ingredient list and all allergens and if you have any questions or concerns over the ingredients, please just ask!